NORAD intercepts Russian aircraft conducting multi-axis entrances into Air Defense Identification Zone

 |0

-This work, NORAD intercepts Russian aircraft conducting multi-axis entrances into Air Defense Identification Zone, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NORAD intercepts Russian aircraft conducting multi-axis entrances into Air Defense Identification Zone, by Capt.
+Cameron Hillier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NORAD intercepts Russian aircraft conducting multi-axis entrances into Air Defense Identification Zone

 LEAVE A COMMENT